probmods/probmods2/chapters/inference-algorithms.md

 time(infModel, 10)
 ~~~~

 See what happens in the above inference as you lower the baserate.
-Unlike rejection sampling, inference will not slow down appreciably (but results will become less stable).
-Unlike enumeration, inference should also not slow down exponentially as the size of the state space is increased.
+Unlike rejection sampling, inference slows down only moderately (but results will become less stable).
+Unlike enumeration, tripling the number of flips has only a mild impact on runtime (try it).
 This is an example of the kind of trade offs that are common between different inference algorithms.

 The varying performance characteristics of different algorithms for (approximate) inference mean that getting accurate results for complex models can depend on choosing the right algorithm (with the right parameters).
 In what follows we aim to gain some intuition for how and when algorithms work, without being exhaustive.